Thanks to you, Nature and Culture is starting 2020 with a big success!

 Community members (Huanuqueños) led the effort to protect their home.

 Carpish Mountain Forest Regional Conservation Area is a result of collaboration between the Regional Government of Huánuco, local leaders and communities, Nature and Culture International, and the Peruvian Protected Area Service (SERNANP).
-The area was created with the financial support of the Andes Amazon Fund, the Critical Ecosystem Partnership Fund, and generous people like you.
+The area was created with the financial support of the Andes Amazon Fund, the Critical Ecosystem Partnership Fund, Robert Wilson Charitable Trust, and generous people like you.

 With your help, our team in Peru will continue to work with the surrounding communities and regional government, developing and implementing the area’s Management Plan to ensure effective and lasting conservation impact.